-A primary goal of the Manchester Epilepsy Research Network (MERN) is to study mechanisms that lead to the development of epilepsy and to develop more effective treatments for epilepsy.
+Our primary goals are to study mechanisms that lead to the establishment of epilepsy and to develop more effective treatments for epilepsy.

 MERN brings together epilepsy researchers from: